chedjou03/aws-bootcamp-cruddur-2023/journal/week3.md

 - was able to sign up a user throught crudder sign up page
 - was able to confirm a user throught the cruddur confirmation page with the code recieved by email
 - was able to implemente the password recovery
+- was able to pass the access_token from the frontend to the backend

 ---